Marrakech Sahara Desert Tour

 The Second Day: Ouarzazate – Zagora – Mhamid

 The next day in the morning after breakfast, we start the journey from your hotel.
-We cross the mountains of the anti-Atlas through the small berber village called Agdz.
+We cross the mountains of the anti-Atlas through the small Berber village called Agdz.
 The town Agdz is situated about 65 km southeast of Ouarzazate.
 After a while on the road to Zagora, we will have a stop outside the village of Tamnougalt for a short walk in the Draa valley and to admire amazing views over the oasis full of palm trees.
 Then we drive further along the right bank of the river to Zagora.
 Zagora is a small town in the Berber region of Souss-Massa-Drâa and the gateway to the desert.
 It was once an important trading hub on the way to Timbuktu.
 There is still a signpost in the city, direction Tamegroute, showing that Timbuktu is 52 days away by camel.
-Once we arrive in Tamgroute (22 km from Zagora), we wil visit a potters cooperative and also a famous library in Tamegroute called Zawia Nasiriyya.
+Once we arrive in Tamgroute (22 km from Zagora), we will visit the potter’s cooperative and also a famous library in Tamegroute called Zawia Nasiriyya.
 The Nasiriyya zawiya was founded in the 17th century as an Islamic religious school by the erudite theologian Abou Abdallah Mohamed ben Nassir, namely the Koranic Library, containing some amazing illuminated Korans.
 After that, we will follow our route further to the dunes of Tinfou where we will have a break.
 Tinfou dunes are located about 6 km from our next destination Tagounite.
-Our daytrip will be end at the last village in the Draa region Mhamid, at 88 km away from Zagora, a small desert village, situated approximately 24 kilometres from the Algerian border.
-Regardless of the possibility that you never sink to your knees in the sand of the dunes, your first night in Mhamid demonstrates that there is still mystery.
+Our day trip will end at the last village in the Draa region Mhamid, at 88 km away from Zagora, a small desert village, situated approximately 24 kilometers from the Algerian border.
+Regardless of the possibility that you never sink to your knees in the sand of the dunes, your first night in Mhamid demonstrates that there is still a mystery.
 Overnight in a nomad tent (a fixed bivouac at the dunes) or in a beautiful riad in the palmerie.